-Alternative text to poppy photo: The California poppy is an ornamental annual wild flower that blooms only in summer, has distinctive cup-shaped blossoms formed by 4 bright orange or yellow petals at the top of green stems of 8 to 12 inches (20-30cm) tall with 2 or more small feathery green branches and can grow widely in huge numbers.
+Alternative text to poppy photo: The California poppy is an annual wild flower that blooms only in the spring and summer.
+It has distinctive cup-shaped blossoms formed by 4 bright red, orange or yellow petals at the top of green stems, 8 to 12 inches (20-30cm) tall with 2 or more small feathery green branches.
+Poppies can grow widely in huge numbers.

 It is a terrible thing to be very young and be facing a family disaster that you barely understand and have no ability to prevent.
 But this is where I found myself when I was 6 years old and my 4 year old sister was dying of a double bacterial infection that the doctors were failing to defeat.
 It’s also a tale of how funny misunderstandings can happen when your mind has only 6 years of experience with how things work.

 My parents did not really accept the notion that their kids had to be sheltered from bad news and hard topics.
 Thus when my sister, Linda, was essentially catastrophically mugged by two bacterial assassins, one from the streptococcal (of strep throat fame) and the other from the staphylococcus families, they brought me into the conversation and tried to help me understand how much trouble Linda was in.
 Mom helped me recall them with the much easier phrase of “strep and staph”.